squid-cache/squid-cache.github.io/docs/ConfigExamples/Authenticate/Bypass.md

 ---
 # Bypass Authentication for certain sites

-Warning: Any example presented here is provided "as-is" with no support or guarantee of suitability.
-If you have any further questions about these examples please email the squid-users mailing list.

 ## Outline

 A very common setup in forward proxy design calls for two different